verana-labs/verifiable-trust-vpr-spec/spec.md

 - `operator` (account): (Signer) signature must be verified.
 - [[AUTHZ-CHECK]](#authz-check-common-authorization-and-fee-grant-precondition-checks) MUST pass for this (`corporation`, `operator`) pair and this message type.
 - `did` (string) (*mandatory*): MUST conform to the DID Syntax, as specified [[spec-norm:DID-CORE]].
-- `aka` (string) (*optional*): optional additional URI of this trust registry.
+- `aka` (string) (*optional*): optional additional URI of this ecosystem.
 MUST be an [[ref: URI]].
 - `language` (string(17)) (*mandatory*): MUST be a language tag ([BCP 47](https://www.rfc-editor.org/info/bcp47)).
 - `doc_url` (string) (*mandatory*): MUST be a valid URL .
 - `doc_digest_sri` (string) (*mandatory*): MUST be a valid digest_sri as specified in [integrity of related resources spec](https://www.w3.org/TR/vc-data-model-2.0/#integrity-of-related-resources).
 Example: `sha384-MzNNbQTWCSUSi0bbz7dbua+RcENv7C6FvlmYJ1Y+I727HsPOHdzwELMYO9Mz68M26`.

 :::note
-It is not a problem if several trust registries are created with the same ecosystem DID.
-Identifier of a `TrustRegistry` is its id, and the Verifiable Trust Spec includes the id of the `TrustRegistry` in the DID Document.
+It is not a problem if several ecosystems are created with the same ecosystem DID.
+Identifier of a `Ecosystem` is its id, and the Verifiable Trust Spec includes the id of the `Ecosystem` in the DID Document.
 DID unique constraint is then not needed: proof of control of the DID is verified by resolving the DID outside of the context of the VPR.
 :::

-###### [MOD-ES-MSG-1-2-2] Create New Trust Registry fee checks
+###### [MOD-ES-MSG-1-2-2] Create New Ecosystem fee checks

 Fee payer MUST have an available balance to cover the [[ref: estimated transaction fees]].

-##### [MOD-ES-MSG-1-3] Create New Trust Registry execution
+##### [MOD-ES-MSG-1-3] Create New Ecosystem execution

 If all precondition checks passed, method is executed.

 Method execution MUST perform the following tasks in a [[ref: transaction]], and rollback if any error occurs.

-- create and persist a new `TrustRegistry` entry `tr`:
+- create and persist a new `Ecosystem` entry `tr`:

 - `ecosystem.id` : auto-incremented uint64
 - `ecosystem.did`: `did`